 Hot and cold towels

-If you have flown to Asia or been in any restaurant across Japan, then you have most likely been offered a small, rolled up towel known as oshibori.
+If you have flown to Asia or been in any restaurant in Japan, then you have most likely been offered a small, rolled up towel known as oshibori.

 In the summer, these towels are offered cold while in the winter the towels are offered hot.